Today is the day – the master bedroom transformation is complete!

 Originally, I ordered thinner brass rods to hang the curtains, but after stumbling upon these thick brass curtain rods from West Elm, I knew they would look so much better with the lush velvet curtains.

-I wanted to layer the window treatments and worked with Select Blinds to order caviar light-filtering Roman Shades and although I was hesitant about pairing black with chartreuse in a darkish-blue room, I love how they turned out.
-The installation was so easy I’m really impressed by the quality of their shades.
+I wanted to layer the window treatments and worked with Select Blinds to order caviar light-filtering Roman Shades.
+Although I was hesitant about pairing black with chartreuse in a darkish-blue room, I’m so infatuated with how they turned out.
+The installation of the Select Blinds Roman Shades was so easy I’m really impressed by the quality of their shades.

 Who knew Ellen DeGeneres made this chandelier??
 I don’t believe she herself made it, but it’s from her brand.
 Just wanted to clarify.